-Almost a week after Taiwanese human rights advocate Lee Ming-Che appeared in a Chinese court for his trial, more than 250 people, including representatives from several human rights and civic organizations, gathered in Taipei this afternoon for a public protest,...
+After Taiwanese human rights advocate Lee Ming-Che appeared in a Chinese court for trial, more than 250 people gathered in Taipei calling for the release of Lee.